Be LoveMar 04, 2022

 We need to be love!
 We need to realize that we represent a God who is LOVE.
 We are not better than anyone, we are just blessed to belong to him and to choose him daily.
 Let’s be careful to represent Him well.

 In Switchfoot’s song, “Dare You To Move,” they sing about how everyone is watching, everyone waits on us.
 They sing about how there is a tension between who we are and who we could be.
 What kind of example do you want to be?
-When we approach the world with the aggressive threatening posture, we are not a reflection of Christ.
+When we approach the world with an aggressive threatening posture, we are not a reflection of Christ.
 God is not being represented in his true nature.
-God isn’t seen as loving, he is seen as hard, removed, judgmental and manipulative.
+God isn’t seen as loving, he is seen as hard, removed, judgmental, and manipulative.

 People may follow that God out of fear, but they won’t know his love.
 They won’t truly love him, therefore their loyalty is fragile.
 There are plenty of Christians living in this version of religion.
-Unfortunately they are suffering without cause.
+Unfortunately, they are suffering without cause.
 Jesus said he came to set the captives free, but condemnation is captivity.

 (UpperDogs – Chapter 2)

 Wanting to help people by leading them through faith-based healing that gets to the root of their issues and creates a lasting impact?

 Join our mailing list to receive the latest news and updates from our team.